 All loans are fixed rate, so there’s no need to worry about your monthly payment amount changing at any point.
 They’re also all unsecured loans, meaning you don’t have to put up any collateral.

 A unique feature about Discover loans is that the company offers a broad range of repayment terms, starting as early as 36 months and going all the way up to 84 months.

 That leaves you with plenty of options, whether you want to quickly repay a small loan or spread out a larger loan amount over an extended period of time.

 Another bonus from Discover is that there are no closing fees or prepayment penalties.
 Plus, you can use your personal loan for a variety of reasons, including debt consolidation, major purchases, and life events.

-Discover requires a credit score of at least 660 for all borrowers; however, the average loan customer’s score is a 750 — nearly 100 points above the stated minimum.
-The minimum income requirement is also low, set at just $25,000.
+Some requirements include a minimum credit score of 660 and a minimum annual household income of $25,000.
+However, the average loan customer’s score is 750 — nearly 100 points above the stated minimum.

 Other factors, of course, are weighed heavily during the application process.
 In addition to your credit score and your annual income, Discover also looks at your credit history, activity, and inquiries to determine whether you’re approved and what kind of rates you’ll receive.